Middle East attempts to ward off scourge of polio

 "We're trying to get to each and every child among the Syrian refugees but we constantly discover new mini-camps hidden in one place or another," said Dr Melhem Harmouch of Beyond, an organisation working in partnership with Unicef.

-"Every time we spot a new settlement, we just pop in and ask whether the kids have been vaccinated."'No strategy'
+"Every time we spot a new settlement, we just pop in and ask whether the kids have been vaccinated."

 But polio is just one of countless health problems from which Syrian refugees, like some Lebanese, are suffering.